-Form DTF-95, Change of Business Information.
-If there have been any changes in any member corporation's business name, identification number, mailing address, business address, telephone number or owner/officer information and you have not previously notified us, complete Form DTF-95, Change of Business Information.
+Form DTF-95, Business Tax Account Update - If there have been any changes in any member corporation's business name, identification number, mailing address, business address, telephone number, or owner/officer information, and you have not previously notified us, complete Form DTF-95, Business Tax Account Update.

-For information about ordering forms, refer to Need help? on page 20.
+For information about ordering forms, refer to Need help? on page 21.